AlfTetzlaff/LibASICamera.jl/README.md

 A julia wrapper for the ASI Camera interface.

+Please note that this is my first julia project, so suggestions for improvements are welcome!

 ## Installation

 To install this package, spin um julia, hit the ']' key to enter the package manager, the type: